 What foods are rich in potassium besides bananas?

 Limiting yourself to bananas as your potassium source would be, well, bananas!
-This popular yellow fruit is ap-peel-ing (get it?) due to its high potassium levels (one medium banana has about 422 milligrams), but it’s certainly not the only option in the pantry.
-It’s critical that you get the recommended amounts of potassium in your diet, but you can be creative about how you get there.
+While this popular yellow fruit is ap-peel-ing (get it?) due to its high potassium levels (one medium banana has about 422 milligrams), it’s certainly not the only option in the pantry.
+It’s critical to consume the recommended amounts of potassium, but there can be creative ways about getting there.

 Getting right down to it, the top five sources of potassium are (drum roll, please):

 So, how much of this mineral is recommended?
-Adequate Intake (AI) refers to an amount of a nutrient that is suitable for most people, but also means that some people may be fine with getting slightly less than the AI amount.
-The AI for potassium in adults is currently 4,700 milligrams (mg) per day.
+Adequate intake (AI) refers to an amount of a nutrient that is suitable for most people, but also means that some people may be fine with getting slightly less than the AI amount.
+The AI for potassium in adults is currently approximately 2,300 milligrams per day for women and approximately 3,000 milligrams per day for men.
 This may seem like a lot, but rest assured, there are many food sources that have claim to potassium-rich fame.
-In fact, if you're eating a diet rich in fruits (such as kiwi, cantaloupe, and apricots), vegetables (particularly broccoli, potatoes with their skin, tomatoes, and lima beans), milk, and protein (including fish such as cod and salmon, chicken, nuts, and soy products), you'll satisfy your potassium AI.
-To put it in perspective, a meal consisting of cod, spinach, white beans, and one small baked potato satisfies nearly half of your daily requirement!
+In fact, if you're eating a diet rich in fruits (such as oranges, cantaloupe, and apricots), vegetables (particularly broccoli, potatoes with their skin, tomatoes, and kidney beans), milk, and protein (including fish such as cod and salmon, chicken, nuts, and soy products), you'll satisfy your potassium AI.
+To put it in perspective, a meal consisting of cod, spinach, white beans, and one medium baked potato satisfies nearly half of your daily requirement!

 Hope you got the information you were looking for... and even more.
 Good luck harnessing the potential of potassium!Alice!